Smile-SA/rating.container/README.md

 # **Accessing Rating Docker**

-To start rating docker, you need to run the file towards-rating-docekr.sh :
+To start rating docker, you need to run the file start-rating-docker.sh :
-* **./towards-rating-docker.sh**
+* **./start-rating-docker.sh**

 This command will start rating-docker using the rating rules path defined in the configuration file.